ngs-mstb/micgent/README.md

 In the meantime, you can cite the software release DOI on Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3619526.svg)](https://doi.org/10.5281/zenodo.3619526)

+## Published studies that used NGS-MSTB

+H. Liu, B. Lu, D.E.
+Tabor, A. Tovchigrechko, D. Wilkins, H. Jin, S.A.
+Madhi, N. Soofie, M.T.
+Esser and M.C.
+Nunes, Characterization of human respiratory syncytial virus (RSV) isolated from HIV-exposed-uninfected and unexposed infants in South Africa during 2015-2017, Accepted to Influenza and Other Respiratory Viruses.

 ## How to run - the overview